 To specialize in demography, trainees must complete three sets of requirements as stipulated by the Brown University Graduate School, the PSTC, and their home departments.

-In addition to the Graduate School and department-specific requirements, the PSTC has a core set of requirements for all trainees toform a coherent and integrated training program that socializes and prepares trainees to be professional population scientists.
+In addition to the degree requirements of the Graduate School and each participating department, the PSTC has a core set of requirements for all trainees to form a coherent and integrated training program that socializes and prepares trainees to be professional population scientists.
 This socialization and training takes place in semester-long courses, one- or two-week training modules, workshops, and activities.

 - Three professionalization workshops each year.
 Trainees will be required to attend all workshops while in residence at Brown (not conducting fieldwork).
 These workshops focus on: 1) grant writing, 2) research practice, 3) responsible conduct of research, and/or 4) methods.